+Ground location

-The AV-15 will listen for the GPS derived location squitter and display the calculated LATitude and LONgitude in decimal degrees.
-Due to the way position data is sent, It takes at least 2 received squitters to calculate the position.
+Due to the way position data is sent, It takes at least 2 received squitters to calculate the AIRBOURNE GLOBAL and SURFACE relative GLOBAL position.
 This position command includes 2 additional characters during location squitter display:

 An S or A (Surface or Airborne), followed by a hex value from 0 to B that represents the NIC (Navigational Integrity Category) Value.
 The NIC value represents a radius of containment value defined as follows: